Student Center Second Floor opens February 6.

 “Lowry Center is the heart of our campus.
-It’s the one place where every student goes every day, and it plays a central role in the learning they do on campus by living, leading and spending time together,” said Sarah Bolton, president of Wooster.
+It’s the one place where every student goes every day, and it plays a central role in the learning they do on campus by living, leading and spending time together,” said Former President Sarah Bolton.

 Community matters, and creating a vibrant, welcoming, equitable and strongly woven campus community is vital to Wooster’s mission and the College’s Connect, Create, Discover strategic plan.
 The College of Wooster is moving toward a major renovation and transformation of the Lowry Center in an effort to create spaces that support student connection, engagement, and thriving.

 This renovation will create a welcoming and inspiring space that surrounds us all the time with a sense of Wooster’s inclusive values, with a particular highlight on the international and diverse nature of our community.
 It will be a vibrant and bright center that draws students in and draws them together, with a variety of formal and informal spaces for club and organization meetings, group work and relaxation, an updated dining hall and convenience store, and centralized resources to support student thriving and well-being.